spacetimeengineer/mupy/README.md

   - Mandate Primary Goal : Build a city in space and everything we need to take us there.
   - Mandate Primary Requirement : Build a utility which will assist in that goal.

   I know this sounds crazy but it is possible and I built mupy to prove it.
 It is my offering.
-We just need to tap into effeciencies which are there and waiting to be exracted.
+We just need to tap into efficiencies which are there and waiting to be exacted.

 ## Project ρ
-Project ρ (Recursive Hardware Operations) was a project which explored hardware modularity and manufacturing tecquniques.
+Project ρ (Recursive Hardware Operations) was a project which explored hardware modularity and manufacturing techniques.
 The basic idea was to ask if there was some set of optimal shapes / limited parts which could make it easier to print and assemble anything.
 The idea was borrowed from legos except that the parts would need to be designed with specific requirements in mind that would improve the quality of any assembly especially when it comes to binding and unbinding.

 ### General Modularity Requirements
-Imagine basic legos are provided to you along with Knex, Erector Sets and Some RoBlocks to spice the deal and imagine you were supplied enough hardware such that you could build almost anything you want say a space ship or something but you realize that the hardware is not optimozed for the assembly of certain things or it could be better or something Well this was the basises for this new approach to researching and developting modular hardware ; It was about aving options to buidl things and a space ship wass a hard test that would supply the requirements needed to make the [arts really optimal.
+Imagine basic legos are provided to you along with Knex, Erector Sets and Some RoBlocks to spice the deal and imagine you were supplied enough hardware such that you could build almost anything you want say a space ship or something but you realize that the hardware is not optimized for the assembly of certain things or it could be better or something Well this was the biasses for this new approach to researching and developing modular hardware ; It was about having options to build things and a space ship was a hard test that would supply the requirements needed to make the [arts really optimal.

   - Maximize Material Independence / Material Configuration
-  - Maximize Constructibility / Deconstructability Freedom
+  - Maximize Constructibility / Destructibility Freedom
   - Minimize Manufacturing Time / Cost / Resources
-  - Maximize Bindability / Connectivity / Adaptibility
+  - Maximize Bind-ability / Connectivity / Adaptability
   - Minimize Required Tools / Assembly Time
   - Maxmize Connective Hardware Count